 This can be enhanced when command team members ask each other what they think is going on in areas of the incident scene that cannot be visualized.
 Differences in perceptions mean differences in imaginations.
 It’s difficult to tell who’s perception is more accurate until after the incident is complete and facts are able to be validated.
 In the meantime, differences should be discussed and a common perception should be developed.

 1. Discuss a time when your perception of reality was something different than reality.
 How did you become aware there was a problem?
 How were you able to resolve the differences?

 2. If your perception of reality is different than a fellow responder, discuss how the two of you could resolve your differences and develop a common perception of reality.

-3. Go to YouTube and watch a 3.5 minute video (It doesn’t have to be of an emergency incident).
+3. Go to YouTube and watch a short video (It doesn’t have to be of an emergency incident).
 Explain to a fellow responder what the video was about.
 Then have them write an explanation of the video.
-Compare their imagined perception of the reality of the video with the actual video.
+Compare their imagined perception of the video with the actual video.
 Did they leave out any details?
 Did they add any details the did not really exist in the video?
-Discuss the role imagination played informing their perception of reality. ___________________________________________________________
+Discuss the role imagination played in forming their perception of reality.

 LinkedIn: Rich Gasaway

 iTunes: SAMatters Radio